-Signed by the Islanders as a free agent on July 1, 2012.
+Signed by the Islanders as a free agent to a three-year deal on July 1, 2012.

 Drafted by the Montreal Canadiens in the second round (58th overall) of the 1999 National Hockey League Entry Draft.
 Signed as a free agent by the San Jose Sharks on June 6, 2001.
 Signed as a free agent by the Pittsburgh Penguins on July 23, 2006.
 Signed as a free agent by the Ottawa Senators on July 3, 2007.